Plan Your Education

 Electives (6 Credits)

-Students working to solely obtain an MA degree are required to complete a Field Experience (APLING 690).
+Students working to obtain a master's degree are required to complete a Field Experience (APLING 690).
 The MA field experience requirement may be satisfied through teaching language in university undergraduate ESL classes, in a public school system, or at a community agency.
+Alternative paths to satisfying the Field Experience can be discussed with the Field Experience faculty member.

-The student-teaching practicum (APLING 698) is required of MA students pursuing Massachusetts Department of Elementary and Secondary Education (DESE) PK-12 ESL licensure in addition to their MA degree.
+Students who are pursuing an initial K-12 ESL teaching license need to complete the student-teaching practicum (APLING 698).
+This is a requirement set forth by the Massachusetts Department of Elementary and Secondary Education (DESE) PK-12 ESL licensure in addition to their MA degree.
 The ESL licensure student-teaching practicum cannot be waived.
 Students working to obtain MA state licensure must student-teach in a PK-12 public school ESL/Sheltered English setting for one full semester.

 Licensure in French as a Foreign Language from the Department of Elementary and Secondary Education